HKUDS/MMSSL/README.md

 <h1> Citing </h1>

-If you find this work is helpful to your research, please consider citing our paper:
+If you find this work is helpful to your research, please kindely consider cite our paper:

 ```
 @inproceedings{wei2023multi,